 Is it safe to use pressure-treated lumber in the vegetable garden?

-Here’s the latest research on why it’s probably okay to use pressure treated lumber for a raised bed vegetable garden.
+The latest research indicates it’s probably fine to use pressure treated lumber in the raised bed vegetable garden.
+The lumber sold today differs from how companies manufactured pressure-treated wood years ago.

 Pressure Treated Lumber: Is It OK to Use in the Garden?

-Pressure treated lumber sold in stores today is different from that you probably knew many years ago.
+Pressure treated lumber sold in stores today differs from that you knew many years ago.
 In 2002, the Environmental Protection Agency worked to outlaw the use of chromate copper arsenate (CCA) from lumber for home use.
 CCA offered several benefits, including greater protection against insect damage, but a significant drawback: it leached arsenic into the soil.

 When CCA-treated lumber touches the soil and water drenches the wood, over time, the compound breaks down and leaches, or drips, into the soil.
 Plants take up nutrients through their root system.
 The water they drink through their roots contains minerals and nutrients.
 It may also include some of that arsenic if CCA lumber is used.

-However, CCA was OUTLAWED in 2003.
-That means that companies can no longer use it to manufacture pressure-treated lumber.
-Instead, another compound, called alkaline copper quarternary (ACQ) has been used as a replacement for CCA.
+The American government outlawed CCA in 2003.
+Companies today utilize alkaline copper quaternary (ACQ) as a replacement for CCA.
 Is ACQ totally safe?
 There’s no consensus on its safety record, and aside from manufacturers’ tests, little has been done to truly ascertain its safety.

 How Many Chemicals Get Into Vegetables Intended for Human Consumption?